 How You Were Driving

-A DUI that results from being pulled over usually starts with a police officer noticing unusual or unstable driving, such as drifting into other lanes or off the road or weaving back and forth.
-The officer will decide to perform a traffic stop at this point.
+A DUI that results from being pulled over typically starts with a police officer noticing unusual or reckless driving, such as drifting into other lanes, off the road, or weaving back and forth.
+At this point, the officer will decide to perform a traffic stop.

 Your Behavior

 Police officers are trained to look for indications that a driver is intoxicated, and your case will be no exception.
-Once they pull you over, they’ll look for signs like:
+Once they pull you over, they will look for signs like:

 - Watery or bloodshot eyes